Raise a Child Who Loves to Read

 Forget Baby Einstein.
 Research shows that reading to children and discussing the book as you read is the single best way to increase your child’s IQ and instill a love of reading.

-Does your child read every evening, not because it’s assigned, but just for fun?
+Does your child read every day, not because it’s assigned, but just for fun?
 Some kids do, and those are the kids who do better academically, at every step of the way.
 School performance correlates more directly with children's reading scores than any other single indicator.
 Children who choose to read independently become better readers, score higher on achievement tests in all subject areas, and have greater content knowledge than those who don't.*

 Most parents buy board books for their babies and say they hope they'll love reading.
 And yet, by middle school, most kids stop reading books that aren't assigned in school.
 In the USA, an alarming 65 percent of fourth graders in public school were reading below the proficient level in 2015 ( Study by Annie E. Casey Foundation, citation here ).